Over 15K Winnipeg ambulance bills from last year remain unpaid: report

 The report was commissioned by council in January.
 It called on the city’s public service to find the average number of unpaid ambulance bills per quarter, reasons why the bills are unpaid, and ways to improve communication on billing to increase the number of fees collected by the city.

-The city provides ambulance services on behalf of Shard Health.
+The city provides ambulance services on behalf of Shared Health.
 Once a person is transported by ambulance, the city invoices customers for a share of the cost of ambulance services.

 The report found as of March, there were 15,927 unpaid invoices from 2022, with the majority issued in the fourth quarter of that year.